FUEL CELL CARS +

 OEMs need not concern themselves with competing against alternative fuel formats, but focus on producing great cars their way.
 Battery or hydrogen powered it does not matter.
 The Smartnet™ system likes all EVs.
 With the added bonus that electric cars, (should they embrace Universal Cartridges) can swap between energy sources at the flick of a switch.
 This concept is compatible with the UN's Sustainability Development Goals (SDGs), 7, 9, 11 and 13.

-'Better Place' (Shai Agassi) were too far ahead of their time with the EV service station above (re-signed as SmatrNet by way of example).
+'Better Place' (Shai Agassi) were too far ahead of their time with the EV service station above (re-signed as SmatrNet by way of example) to succeed.
 This advanced unit could exchange battery cartridges in minutes, rather than use plug in charging, but could not cater for hydrogen vehicles or offer load levelling for national grids as with the SmartNet™ system.
 The system was tried in Amsterdam, but did not take off, after $600m investment.
 Today, we have driverless cars and taxis on the horizon, that will need automated recharging at smarter service stations.

 The concept may be seen as hardly disruptive at all, simply adding a few extra strings to the EV popularization bow, spread over quite a number of years.
 We are not suggesting flipping a switch that halts fossil fuel use overnight, for that would grind civilization to a standstill.